eltechno/minimalPrivateGPT/README.md

 Then, download the LLM model and place it in a directory of your choice:

 - LLM: The default model is `ggml-gpt4all-j-v1.3-groovy.bin`.
-If you have a preference for a different GPT4All-J compatible model, simply download it and reference it in your .env file.
+If you have a preference for a different GPT4All-J compatible model, simply download it and reference it in your main file.

 ## 📜 License